Conditions

 • A detailed eye exam.

-Treating NF 1
+Treating Neurofibromatosis Type 1

 There is no cure for NF1.
 Yearly check-ups help find problems early and treat the effects.
 At Seattle Children’s pediatric neurofibromatosis program, we give your child complete, coordinated care.